do's and dont's

 - Do modular programming.

-- If you know you will have an efficiency issue, spend lots of time
+- If there is a known efficiency issue, spend lots of time

 investigating techniques and algorithms that address that, then

-build your code to accommodate any of the better algorithms.
+build the code to accommodate any of the better algorithms.

-As opposed to nailing down the first solution you find, and building the whole code around that one solution. - "Premature optimization is the root of all evil."
+As opposed to nailing down the first solution that shows up, and building the whole code around that one solution. - "Premature optimization is the root of all evil."

 - "length of a variable name should be inversely proportional to